 A sleep study may be required as many bariatric patients suffer from sleep apnea.
 Not everyone has been diagnosed and treated.
 You will be asked to complete a short questionnaire.
 Depending on your responses, you may be sent for a sleep study to determine if you have sleep apnea.
 Failure to diagnose and treat this condition can lead to postoperative problems including death.
 Sleep apnea will need to be under treatment before you have the surgery.

-Many insurance companies require you to meet with a dietician before your surgery.
-The dietician will talk with you about your current eating habits.
+Many insurance companies require you to meet with a dietitian before your surgery.
+The dietitian will talk with you about your current eating habits.
 The dietician may also recommend a diet to follow before you are approved for surgery.
 Many insurance companies also require a supervised diet for a designated length of time before approving bariatric surgery.
-Often, the dietician may provide this supervision.
+Often, the dietitian may provide this supervision.
 Sometimes, the insurance company requires your diet to be supervised by a physician.
 You will need to meet the requirements of your specific insurance provider or they will not approve the surgery.

 Every patient meets with a mental healthcare provider before surgery.
 Weight-loss surgery has lifelong implications, demands behavioral change and will be a source of life stress at some point.
 A psychological evaluation will give you and your care team the tools to help you be successful in your weight loss.
 A list of mental health professionals may be obtained at the surgeon's office.